 First Impressions & Quality

 It is buttery, soft, and has this remarkable quality of molding to your body as you wear it.
 I have never experienced that with a bag at this price point.
-The woven pattern is hand-interlaced, and up close, the precision of it is really impressive.
-Like the Boomerang, it arrived in perfect condition — no smell, no issues, nothing to flag.
+The woven pattern is hand-interlaced, and the precision is really impressive.
+I am constantly asked if this bag is Bottega.
+I love telling people that it’s from a Parisian-based brand, at a fraction of the price with the quality to match!

 Design, Functionality & Features

-The Trousse has a boxy, structured silhouette that softens beautifully when worn.
-It sits against the body in the most effortless way whether carried on the shoulder or crossbody.
-The double zip closure runs along the top, and the stitching on the strap, the adjustable length, and the way the leather gusset on the sides is constructed all feel deliberate and considered.
+The smooth double zip closure runs along the top, and the stitching on the strap, the adjustable length, and the way the leather gusset on the sides is constructed is all very well crafted.

 What Fits Inside the Trousse